 Symptoms of Migraine:

-2. The pain improves within 1-2 days but recurs.
+- Pain usually improves within 1–2 days but often recurs.

-3. Headache is throbbing and worsens with movement or physical activities.
+- Headache is throbbing and worsens with movement or physical activity.

-5. Preceded by warning signs such as flashing lights or distorted images.
+- May be preceded by warning signs such as flashing lights or visual distortions.

 Management and Treatment of Migraine:

-1. Non-pharmacological approaches include avoiding triggers like sleep deprivation, certain foods, artificial sweeteners, alcohol, fermented or pickled foods, and maintaining regular exercise.
+- Avoid known triggers such as sleep deprivation, certain foods, artificial sweeteners, alcohol, and fermented or pickled foods.

 Diagnosis of Migraine:

-Diagnosing migraine often relies on the patient’s history of headache pain that aligns with migraine characteristics.
-Physical examinations may not reveal any abnormalities causing the headaches.
-Additional tests such as blood tests or brain imaging, especially in cases where other causes are suspected or when headache relief is not achieved with medications, may be considered on an individual basis.
+Migraine is typically diagnosed based on the patient’s medical history and headache patterns that align with characteristic migraine features.
+Physical examinations usually do not show any abnormalities responsible for the headaches.
+Additional investigations, such as blood tests or brain imaging, may be considered—especially when other potential causes are suspected or when headaches do not respond to medication.

-Due to the recurrent and debilitating nature of migraines, patients should consult a healthcare professional to exclude other causes and establish a definite diagnosis.
-The goal of medical care is to reduce headache intensity, frequency, and improve the overall quality of daily life.
+Due to the recurrent and debilitating nature of migraines, patients are encouraged to consult a healthcare professional to rule out other causes and obtain a definitive diagnosis.
+The goal of medical management is to reduce the intensity and frequency of headaches while improving the overall quality of life.

 For further information or Booking..